 Assessing Discrepancies Between the Canu Da-Ae Assembly and the Public Reference Assembly

-The 21 largest scaffolds in the assembly were independently compared to their corresponding Darmor-bzh v4.1 chromosomes.
+The 21 largest scaffolds in the assembly were independently compared to their corresponding Darmor-bzh v4.1 chromosomes (Darmor-bzh v10 was not available at this time).
 Regions of discrepancy between the assembly and the reference assembly were identified.
 The validity of each discrepancy was then tested by aligning PacBio reads and 10X ancestral parent scaffolds to the Canu Da-Ae assembly.
 The PacBio reads were aligned using BLASR (Chaisson and Tesler 2012) with a minimum subread length of 10 kb.
-The 10X ancestral parent scaffolds were aligned using Nucmer(Marçais et al. 2018).
-If the region of discrepancy in the assembly had significant support from the mapped reads and scaffolds, the discrepancy was considered a true difference between our assembly and the Darmor-bzh v4.1 assembly; thus, it was retained.
+The 10X ancestral parent scaffolds were aligned using nucmer from the MUMmer software suite (Marçais et al. 2018).
+If the region of discrepancy in the assembly had substantial support from the mapped reads and scaffolds, the discrepancy was considered a true difference between our assembly and the Darmor-bzh v4.1 assembly; thus, it was retained.
 If there was no support, or the mapped reads and scaffolds disagreed with the Canu Da-Ae assembly, the region of discrepancy was considered a likely error and altered to match Darmor-bzh v4.1.
 All alterations performed were simple sequence flips to fix assembly inversions.
 All inversions, except one, were almost exactly encapsulated by the contig boundaries of a scaffold.
 After all identified discrepancies had been addressed, the assembly was considered final and annotation began (Figure 2; Supplementary Table 1).
+After Darmor-bzh v10 was available we compared v4 and v10 and found them to be essentially co-linear.
+The one exception was an inversion on C07, a region where Da-Ae also showed a supported inversion relative to Darmor-bzh v4 (and which we did not change).
+We use juicer to make a Hi-C contact plant (figure X)

 Transcriptome Assembly and Structural Annotation of Novel Transcripts